henn/qubes-app-split-ssh/README.md

     * This sets the user's $SSH_AUTH_SOCK to the appropriate value
     * Examine the contents and set $SSH_VAULT_VM appropriately

-- Every boot, you will need to run "ssh-add" on the ssh-vault VM to add your key(s) into the ssh-agent.

 # Todo

-- Automate adding an ssh key in the ssh-vault VM

 - Convert the client rc.local into a systemd script in the client template, and allow the ssh-vault VM to be set using some well-known file (like /rw/config/ssh-vault)
 	- Maybe do the above using qvm-service or qubesdb